Select your programme and preferred start date to begin your application.

 Additional costs cover the costs of visiting several hydro, coal, nuclear and wind power plants.
 They also cover several lectures, courses and workshops given by guest specialists from outside the University.

-This internationally renowned degree, based within a world-leading renewable energy research group, offers a broad and flexible programme covering the engineering, economic, environmental and policy aspects of energy systems.
+This internationally renowned degree, based within a world-leading renewable energy research group, equips graduates and professionals with a broad and robust training.

 The minimum entry requirement is a UK 2:1 degree, or its international equivalent, preferably in engineering or a physical science.

-Applicants with backgrounds in other fields may be accepted.
+Applicants with backgrounds in other fields, who studied mathematics to first year undergraduate level, may be accepted.